Onixs50/sonic-odyssey-bot/README.md

 ## Installation and Setup
 1. Install Screen
 First, you need to install the Screen tool.
-Use the following command to install it:
+Use the following command after that:
 ```bash
 screen -S sonic
 ```